Table of Contents

-People who turn to alcohol as self-medication are at risk of addiction.
+People who turn to alcohol as self-medication is at risk of addiction.

-In recovery it is important to address any underlying emotional or psychological issues in addition to the drinking.
-If you are diagnosed or prone to any mental health issue, you should seek a rehab with a focus on dual-diagnosis.
+In recovery, it is important to address any underlying emotional or psychological issues in addition to the drinking.
+If you are diagnosed or prone to any mental health issue, you should seek rehab with a focus on dual diagnosis.